 - The spot rate is 1.6450 $/£ - the company can either buy the £1,000,000 from Big Bank by exercising its option or allow the option to lapse and buy its sterling in the market.

 Option premium is the price of an option charged by the writer or sold on an exchange market.
 Option value is derived from intrinsic value (difference between current market rate and future strike price) + time value + level of price volatility.
-Option prices will generally be above pure option value due to reasons such as the added value the seller is providing by offering non standard structured solutions and the seller’s incentive to maximize returns.
+Option prices will generally be above pure option value due to reasons such as the added value the seller is providing by offering non-standard structured solutions and the seller’s incentive to maximise returns.
 Further transaction costs and capital gains taxes may be incurred.

 Prices can also vary depending on the relationship between buyer (company) and writer (bank) and average cost can be reduced by negotiating bundled services from banks.
 Arrangements that involve combining both call and put options allow companies to set their own rates in line with their views on rate movements and to suit their financial strategies.
 The premium the company pays can be offset by the premium the bank pays for the option the company sells.
 In some circumstances, these premiums cancel each other out and the net cost to the customer is zero.

-Option expiry date vary greatly depending on the particular option.
+Option expiry dates vary greatly depending on the particular option.
 They can range from days to years.
 Expiry specification on hedges will be determined by the buyer’s requirement on the time period it needs to hedge.

 - ability to hedge risk from adverse market changes on assets with floating value